Livingston County State’s AttorneyLaw & Justice Center ~ 110 N. Main Street, Pontiac, IL 61764

 In addition to the most familiar responsibility of the State’s Attorney’s Office, prosecution of criminal matters, the office also serves as legal counsel to the county government in civil matters.
 In that capacity, the State’s Attorney provides legal advice to all elected and appointed county officials and the County Board on matters of official business, prosecutes civil actions brought by county officials in their official capacity, and defends all actions brought against the county, county officials or county employees in their official capacity.

 The office of Livingston County State’s Attorney is a full-time position, elected for four-year terms.
-The office holder may not maintain a private law practice, and the office may not represent private citizens in civil matters.
-Randy Yedinak presently serves as Livingston County State’s Attorney.
+The office holder may not maintain a private law practice, and the Office may not represent private citizens in civil matters.
+The Office is currently held by Mike Regnier, who was initially elected in February of 2023.